Business Incentives for Foreign Investors in Singapore

 Development and expansion incentive

 After the pioneer tax incentive period has ended, businesses can attain the Development and Expansion Incentive (DEI).
-This provides companies that migrate to business activities that add more value (such as investing in projects that advance key industries like manufacturing), with a five to 10 percent tax break.
+This awards companies that migrate to business activities that add more value (such as investing in projects that advance key industries like manufacturing), with a five to 10 percent tax break.
 The tax relief period is subject to a maximum of 40 years.

 Accelerating digital transformation